Basketball in China: Controversy and consequences

-Violence From Basketball In China
+Violence from basketball in China

-In 2001, a fight broke out between China and Lebanon after the ending of the game.
-The fans of the China team threw objects at the Lebanese players leaving several bloodied before police broke up the fight.
+In 2001 Asian Basketball Championship, a fight broke out between China and Lebanon after the game had ended.
+The fans of the China team threw objects at the Lebanese players, leaving several bloodied before police broke up the fight.

 A fight that involved Chinese fans and players from China and Puerto Rico took place at a game in Beijing in August 2005.
 Two Chinese players ran to the opposing team's bench at the end of the game to fight Puerto Rican players.
 The Puerto Rican players laid a hard foul on a Chinese player.
 Even though China was leading by a large margin through the game, the attack commenced due to a player getting hurt.
 The two players who charged were Li Nan and Mo Ke, and the player being fouled was Yi Jianlian.
 The Puerto Rico center who fouled Yi was Manuel Narvaez.
 Reports indicated that 3,000 spectators threw objects at the visitor team from Puerto Rico.
 Visitors attempted to flee to the locker room and the media referred to the night as a “night of shame.”

 A fight involving Chinese players and Brazilian players took place in October 2010.
 Both sides were holding a friendly warm-up game for the Asians Game.
 The game took place in Xuchang, Henan Province, but 66 seconds into the game, a fight commenced.
 Players from both sides engaged in combat and exchanged kicks and punches, ending the game immediately.
 After the first fight ended, players headed back to their locker rooms, but Brazilian players were assaulted once again by the Chinese, and violence erupted once more.
 After both fights ended and players on the Brazilian team were left injured.
 The Chinese Basketball Association (CBA) apologized to the Brazilian players and the organizations, and the CBA put Chinese players’ training on hold before the Asian Games.
 The CBA organization required Chinese players to attend sportsmanship classes, and the aftermath led to some players and coaches being suspended.

 August 18, 2011, a fight involving Bayi Rockets, a Chinese professional team, and Georgetown Hoyas players took place.
 The game between the two teams was an exhibition game.
 In the fight, the Hoyas team was attacked as they were making their way back to their locker rooms.
 A Georgetown fan was hit with a bottle and fell to the ground.
 The fight ended, and on the following Sunday, captains of both teams met and had a friendly meeting and settled differences with autographed basketballs.